 If we aren’t really seeking God, nor learning, nor growing, and we don’t despair, then we are worse off than all of the rest.
 Without despair over our obvious doom, our blindness to the great judgement that awaits us from our attachment to sin has so darkened from our understanding–our fear of the Lord is so weak–unless we change, we are without hope/doomed.
 Horribly, even greater punishment awaits us for rejecting mercy through such Light…Oh, we don’t REALLY know of our great need for mercy and the eternal terror that awaits because of our great love for sin.

 God Will Send Help

-If we aren’t transformed from our failures into having a great desire to change, and we are still struggling from a lack of grace, don’t despair, God will send us help.
+If we aren’t transformed from our failures into having a great desire to change, and we are still struggling from a lack of grace to change, but we are honestly seeking God, don’t despair, God will send us help.
 Unless His patience has run out with us, He will continue to call us perhaps with–a book, a person, an event, an illness, etc.

 Something will cause us to want to surrender our sinful will for God’s.

 But we must patiently look for God’s help.
 Go to God over and over–begging for mercy.
 Then let go of our pride to accept it when it comes.